 Early Enrolment Discount

-9 weeks of 3 hour classes.
-Students should expect to do an extra 6 hours a week of their own work.
+Nine weeks of three-hour classes.
+Students should expect to do an extra six hours a week of their own work.

-- Students will supply their own film, output, extra props and models as required.
+Students will supply their own film, output (i.e. printing), extra props and models as required.

 Mark Spaven teaches this subject and says

-What I really love is seeing students advance and develop the skills and technique through the term, and then, the high level a majority of them reach.
+What I really love is seeing students advance and develop the skills and technique through the term, and then, the high level they reach.
 Seeing the resulting work blows me away and that’s really satisfying for me.